 Taxi drivers will tell me how much they liked America under Clinton and how they hoped the Iraqis would kick America’s butt under Bush.
 Let’s just hope, under Obama, America finally has a president that can mend the hatred of America and Americans George Bush caused.

-I mention all this because I honestly think, when I mention I don’t want to live in the US, it strikes a nerve in Americans.
-Many Americans do know, even if they won’t always admit it, America is not only despised by a huge part of the globe, it’s also on its way down when compared to China and the rest of Asia.
+I mention all this because I honestly think, when I say I don’t want to live in the US, it strikes a nerve in Americans.
+Many Americans do know, even if they won’t always admit it, America is not only despised by a huge part of the globe, it is also on its way down when compared to China and the rest of Asia.

-In my seven years in Thailand, I’ve met many Americans who live here.
-Some of them for a few years, some for decades but in almost every instance they have no interest in ever returning to the US to live.
-Sure, they’re proud to be American and to uphold some of the values America is known for, but when they analyze their lives in Thailand versus their lives in America, there’s just no comparison.
-Life is happier here.
+Particularly as, in my 15 years in Thailand, I have met many Americans who live here.
+Some of them for a few years, some for decades but in almost every instance they have no interest in returning to the US to live.

 Now, at this point in my article, I’m sure I already have a bunch of Americans who are itching to leave some hateful comment.
-Just know, while you’re consumed with all your hate, there is another world outside America and, for some of us, it’s a better world.
+Just know, while you’re consumed with all your hate, there is another world outside America and, for some of us, it is a better world.

-With America’s burgeoning problems (no affordable health care, poor education compared to other developed countries, a high tax system, abysmal public transportation, a high crime rate, and a country that’s expensive to live in), as America’s population continues to age, more and more will be leaving the US to live somewhere else.
+With America’s burgeoning problems (no affordable health care, poor education compared to other developed countries, a high tax system, abysmal public transportation, a high crime rate, a gun lobby that is out of control, and a country has become expensive to live in), as America’s population continues to age, more and more will be leaving the US to live somewhere else.

 So, the next time you hear someone saying they don’t want to live in America, why take it as an attack on America or call it America bashing?
 It’s not.

-Maybe learn something about other countries and why so many Americans are now leaving the country of their birth or the country of their naturalization.
-It’s not all bad but other countries can offer better things for some of us.
 It doesn’t make us “anti-American” or “America bashers”, only people who have chosen a different way of life.
 What’s wrong with that?
-Nothing.